milselarch/50.003-campaign/README.md

 ["Customer ID#", "Account No.", "Currency", "Type", "Balance"] Successfully wrote mismatches to mismatches/mismatches-220711-214731.csv
 ```
-The mismatched rows / exception causing rows will be exported to the mismatches folder by the program

 Example input to create the example output provided in sample_file_output_comparing_1_and_3.csv
 ![Screenshot from 2022-07-11 22-14-34](https://user-images.githubusercontent.com/11241733/178285865-c6649af7-a25f-4182-a24e-33b3bb0f69f0.png)